 If you have a DSLR camera, even a lower-end model, you have the option to shoot in a format called ‘RAW’.
-Now days, even some smart phones have the capability to shoot raw.
+Nowadays, even some smartphones have the capability to shoot raw.
 This format is uncompressed and therefore preserves a lot of data and produces the highest quality.
 This extra data gives you a lot more room for editing and allows you to make more drastic changes without losing quality.
 By shooting raw you have the ability to make significant adjustments if you so choose.
 You can easily correct exposure, white balance, and more.
 Here is an example of how powerful a raw file can be:

-One of the downsides to shooting raw files is that they can be pretty large, between 20-30mb per file.
-As a photographer it is important to have backup storage regardless, but when shooting raw, this especially crucial as your hard drive will fill up fast.
+One of the downsides to shooting raw files is that they can be pretty large - between 20-30mb per file.
+As a photographer, it is important to have backup storage regardless, but when shooting raw, this especially crucial as your hard drive will fill up fast.

 2. Learn to shoot manual mode